New book: Winning LGBTQ inclusion is also a fight for popular culture

 In the third period, the mainstream accepts radical new ideas, and the excluded group gains recognition from the state and society as rights-bearing citizens.

-In addition to grassroots activism, the creation of counter-cultural patterns within excluded communities and their humanization in the eyes of the mainstream are critical parts of changing mainstream and traditional attitudes.
+The creation of counter-cultural patterns within excluded communities and their humanization in the eyes of the mainstream are also critical parts of changing mainstream and traditional attitudes.
 “Popular culture broadened public understanding of privacy, gender and sex norms and family forms, fostering public acceptance of a new LGBT political subject with equal rights and liberties,” she writes.

 Burgess explains how Queer Theory borrowed from Critical Race Theory’s recognition of the role popular culture plays in political transformation and challenging traditional ideas.